Emma Marie Birkmaier Award

 Emma Marie Birkmaier

-The Emma Marie Birkmaier Award honors ACTFL’s first president, a person who worked tirelessly in the creation of the association and its new programs, including the ACTFL Annual Bibliography of Books and Articles on Pedagogy in Foreign Languages and the ACTFL Review of Foreign Language Education (now known as the ACTFL Foreign Language Education Series).
-She was an outstanding teacher educator at the University of Minnesota, Minneapolis-St. Paul, and her career influenced countless students of foreign language education at that institution and practicing teachers across the nation.
-Through publications, professional service, and the organization of summer institutes for foreign language professionals, her legacy and impact continue unabated.
+The Emma Marie Birkmaier Award honors ACTFL’s first president, a person who worked tirelessly in the creation of the association and its new programs, including the ACTFL Annual Bibliography of Books and Articles on Pedagogy in Foreign Languages and the ACTFL Review of Foreign Language Education.
+She was an outstanding teacher educator at the University of Minnesota, Minneapolis-St. Paul, and her career influenced countless students of world language education at that institution and practicing teachers across the nation.
+Through publications, professional service, and the organization of summer institutes for world language professionals, her legacy and impact continue unabated.

 The Emma Marie Birkmaier Award was established in 1980 to recognize an author of doctoral dissertation research in world language education that contributes significantly to the advancement of the profession.
 Royalties from Foreign Language Learning Today, Pergamon Press, Ltd., London, established the award.

-Beginning in 1989, the recipient receives a $500 cash award, provided by the National Federation of Modern Language Teachers' Associations (NFMLTA) and The Modern Language Journal.
-The cash award is evidence of the commitment of ACTFL, NFMLTA and The Modern Language Journal to research in foreign and second language acquisition and to the application of its results to the classroom.
+Beginning in 1989, the recipient receives an honorarium, provided by the National Federation of Modern Language Teachers' Associations (NFMLTA) and The Modern Language Journal.
+The award is evidence of the commitment of ACTFL, NFMLTA and The Modern Language Journal to research in world and second language acquisition and to the application of its results to the classroom.

 Round 1—Abstract Assessment

 1. Length of abstract.
-The main portion of the abstract should be 2‑5 typewritten pages (8 1/2 x 11) in length, double‑spaced.
-If the applicant requires additional space in which to present details of research instruments, a theoretical point of view, or to elaborate some other vital point, an appendix of up to 3 additional pages may be attached to the abstract.
-The title page and the bibliography are not included in the page count.
-The main portion of the abstract (excluding the appendix) should not exceed 5 typewritten pages double‑spaced (plus the 3-page summary, if required).
+The main portion of the abstract should be under 2500 words in length.
+If the applicant requires additional space in which to present details of research instruments, a theoretical point of view, or to elaborate some other vital point, an appendix of up to 1500 words may be attached to the abstract.
+The title page and the bibliography are not included in the word count.
+The main portion of the abstract (excluding the appendix) should not exceed 2500 words (plus the appendix, if required).
 Abstracts that exceed the maximum length will not be considered.

 2. Format of the abstract.
 The abstract should include a title page, the main report section, bibliography and, if desired, an appendix.